 Other Ways to Know the Value of Old Bottles

-There are other things to take into consideration when evaluating old bottles.
-Each aspect of the bottle's design, age and character must be taken into consideration when determining its value.
+Value can be a complicated thing, especially when you're talking about antiques.
+There are a few other things to take into consideration when evaluating old bottles.
+Each aspect of the bottle's design, age, and character must be taken into consideration when determining its value.

-A bottle that has a beautiful, interesting or significant design will generally be more valuable than one that is plain.
+A bottle that has a beautiful, interesting, or significant design will generally be more valuable than one that is plain.
+These have a "cool factor" that an ordinary bottle doesn't, so look for anything a little out of the ordinary.

 A bottle that is embossed with the manufacturer's name, location, or other information about where the bottle came from is of more interest to collectors than one that does not.